NeonilaH/HTML-CSS/README.md

 ***

 ### Task 3
-It is necessary to make the same appearance as in the picture of the task, namely:
+It is necessary to make the same layout as in the picture of the task, namely:

 1. The first line should be stylized using the built-in style.
 2. The second line using the global style.